 • Teams accumulate points based on their wins, losses and ties in the following format: Win: 8pts, Loss: 4pts, Tie: 6pts.
 Defaults are 0pts.

 • Ties are recorded as a “T” during regular league play.
 If time permits, a team draw to the button may be done in lieu of a tie, no sweepers.
-For play-downs and bonspiel play ties are broken first with an extra end, then a team draw to the button, and if still tied after this then a skip draw to the button.
+For play-downs ties are broken first with an extra end, then a team draw to the button, and if still tied after this then a skip draw to the button, no sweepers.

 • Defaults occur when a team does not show up for the game.
 Ties in lieu of a default are not allowed.

-• Unless otherwise indicated, the PLCL will comply with the rules as stated in the Canadian Gay Curling Championship (CGCC) Guidelines, which include the CCA Rules of Play.
+• Unless otherwise indicated, the PLCL will comply with the rules as stated in the Canadian Gay Curling Championship (CGCC) Guidelines, which include the current Curling Canada Rules of Play.

 • The PLCL will send a maximum of 2 teams (4 people per team) to the CGCC based on the PLCL's Order of Merit (OOM) from the previous year.

 • To be classified as having “good standing with the PLCL” all members must have completed the registration form, paid the full registration cost and curl in the current curling season.
 If you are concerned that you are not in good standing with the league please contact the league as soon as possible to get clarification.

-• All players of a CGCC team representing the PLCL must be a resident of Saskatchewan, valid photo ID may be required.
+• All players of a CGCC team representing the PLCL must be a resident of Saskatchewan, valid government ID may be required.

-• If more teams than the PLCL's OOM ranking allows register for the CGCC then a double knockout playoff will occur, and the two winning teams will represent the league.
+• If more teams than the PLCL's OOM ranking allows register for the CGCC then a double knockout playoff will occur, and the winning team(s) will represent the league.

 • Players may not be a member of more than one competing team for the CGCC event or play-downs.